IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Main Flow:

-1. (Optional) The Authorization fetches the metadata document from the Authorization Server to detect the relevant authorization endpoints and supported grant types.
+1. (Optional) The Authorization Client fetches the metadata document from the Authorization Server to detect the relevant authorization endpoints and supported grant types.

-2. The Authorization Client authenticates to the Authorization Sever and provides claims related to the intended request to access protected resources of the Resource Server.
+2. The Authorization Client authenticates to the Authorization Sever and (optionally) provides claims related to the intended request to access protected resources of the Resource Server.

-3. The Authorization Server authenticates the client, validates the claims against any user consent and generates an access token that authorizes the Authorization Client actor to request the protected resources from Resource Servers.
+3. The Authorization Server authenticates the client, validates the claims against any policy rules (such as user consent) and generates an access token that authorizes the Authorization Client actor to request the protected resources from Resource Servers.

 4. The Authorization Server incorporates the access token to the requests of the protected resources to Resource Servers.